 (1) Make up the dough as in the recipe here and then cover it and leave for between about 12 hours and 48 hours in the fridge for the bulk fermentation: it will rise a bit and might seem a bit slack but it will have developed an outstanding flavour.
 The longer you can leave it, the tangier the flavour.

 (2) Turn out the dough onto a surface that has been lightly dusted with fine semolina and/or rice flour and give it a couple of stretchs and folds to tighten it up again (see my above post link for stretching and folding).
 Cut in two equal pieces and gently pat out into two rectangles.

 (3) Scatter about 100g chopped green olives over each piece of dough and lightly pat onto the dough.

 (4) Roll up the dough and pop them into bannetons that have been dusted literally with either rice flour or fine semolina (or a mixture of both).

 (5) Pop them in a large plastic bag or bin liner, and leave to rise at room temperature until about a 50% increase in volume: this can take anywhere between 3 hours and 8 hours depending on the room temperature.
 The dough will expand significantly further in the oven.

 (6) Preheat the oven to its highest setting and when it has come to temperature, turn the dough out onto hot skillets or baking trays.
-Score the dough with a sharp blade and bake for about 10 minutes at this temperature before turning the oven down to 220C(fan) for a further 50 minutes or so until the dough is crisp and as dark as you like it: you can get away with 40 minutes for a lighter finish but can go to about an hour if you want it darker.
+Score the dough with a sharp blade and bake for about 10 minutes at this temperature before turning the oven down to 220C(fan) for a further 30-40 minutes until it is as dark as you like it: you can get away with 30 more minutes for a lighter finish but can even go to about 50 more minutes if you want it darker.